SEO A/B Testing: A Complete Guide to Testing and Improving Organic Search Performance

 Structured data has always been important for SEO.
 It helps search engine bots understand your content and rank it for relevant queries.

-Some experts now argue that structured data is becoming even more important.
+Several SEO practitioners argue that structured data is gaining importance because it can influence both rich results and how content is interpreted by LLMs.
 The reason is that structured data enables LLMs (Large Language Models) to perform similar content understanding tasks.

 Take a look at this example showing a performance improvement when product structured data was added to a website: